 The faintest sounds of shallow breathing came from a back corner.
-Whatever Lady Hemmingford's doppelganger had done to speed up the healing process, had also rendered Lockspur immobilized and utterly vulnerable.
-But he wouldn't have minded, had he known.
-After the months-long journey to M6-117, the week of stasis induced hallucinations that chased him through the ship, and, let's not forget, him being so scared that he shit his pants not once, but probably twic, Lockspur had finally found peace in the darkness.
+Whatever Lady Hemmingford's doppelgänger had done to speed up the healing process had also rendered Lockspur immobilized and vulnerable.
+But he wouldn't have minded.
+Had he known?
+After the week of stasis induced hallucinations chasing him through the ship, Lockspur had finally found peace in the darkness.
 He didn't care if he was still alive or if had died in his sleep.
-And at that moment, it really didn't matter, either way.
+And at that moment, it didn't matter, either way.
 The soothing emptiness felt good.
-And as a huge bonus, he was no longer in agonizing pain.
+And as a tremendous bonus, he was no longer in agonizing pain.

 As the searing pain in his body subsided, Lockspur found himself transported home.
 He reasoned the others had found him unconscious in the wreckage, placed him in stasis and brought him home without him even realizing they had left M6-117.
 But how he got there was of little concern.
-He was grateful to be off that godforsaken rock.
-Away from the monsters, the glaring suns and the mission that had nearly killed them all.
+He was off that godforsaken rock.
+Away from the monsters, the glaring suns and the mission that had almost killed them all.

-Looking around his house, he soon realized this was not the empty, lonely home on Sol Lucia.
-That sparsely decorated shoebox had never been a real home.
-It was a place to sleep and eat and forget It was the refuge he landed in after the accident stole his family.
+Looking around his house, he realized this was not the empty, lonely home on Sol Lucia.
+That sparsely decorated shoebox had never been a proper home.
+It was a place to sleep and eat and forget.
+It was the refuge he landed in after the accident stole his family.
 All dead.
 In a single moment, and he wasn't even there to grieve.
 He was away crewing a long range freighter and didn't even find out what had happened until 7 months later.
-Ironically, while he slept in stasis, so too, had they.
-With one exception, he woke up, they would sleep forever.
+Ironically, while he slept in stasis, so too had they.
+With one exception, he woke up.
+They would sleep forever.

 But now, here he was back on his home world, and here they were, too.
 Talking and laughing and very much alive.
-Very much awake.
 Lilith had done it.
-She had actually done it.
 She brought them back.
-What was she had said before he came, I can cure you, and give them back.
-He knew it was impossible.
-You cant bring back the dead.
-She was lying.
-But he took her deal anyhow.
-In the off chance she wasn't a lunatic bitch.
+What was it she had said before he came?
+I can give them back.
+He knew that was impossible.
+You can't bring back the dead.
+But he took it on the chance she wasn't a lying, lunatic bitch.

-And now, it seemed to have paid off, for the first time iin4 decades, he didn't have to live under a suffocating cloak of guilt.
+And now, it seemed to have paid off.
+For the first time in 4 decades, he didn't have to live under a suffocating cloak of guilt.
 He felt good.
 Too good, he thought.
-But none of that mattered because either by miracle or magic, they were all together again.
-He wasn't alone anymore and that was worth more than all the credits in the halaxy combined.
+But none of that mattered because, either by miracle or magic, they were all together again.
+He wasn't alone anymore, and that was worth more than all the credits in the galaxy combined.

 He and Maria had planned the boys' births, but then little Zia's birth had taken them both by surprise.
 His beautiful angelic little girl, a result of an impromptu weekend away with Maria.
 A trip that had saved his marriage.
 Their marriage had suffered because of the long haulers he crewed.
 So, they had gone away to reconnect.
 And wow, how that reconnection had worked.
 Neither of them could have predicted the outcome.
 It was on that trip he had promised to come home for good; to give up long haulers.
 It was on that trip he had lied to Maria, and himself.
 And because of that lie, they had died while he was off world.

 Lockspur remembered the trip to Fhloston Paradise.
-And even though it was years ago when the kids were young, it seemed like yesterday.
-Terrible ideas rashed down on him.
-They would always be young.
-They wouldl never grow up.
-They would always be dead.
+It was years ago when the kids were young.
+Although it seemed like yesterday.
+Terrible waves crashed on him.
+They would always be young, never grow up, and always be dead.

 His oldest son Javier sat beside him on the old family couch, smiling and talking about his day at work.
 About his wife, his kids and the future he would never live to see.
 Lockspur loved his children with all his heart.
 And knew they loved him, too.
 And there it was.
-That terrible guilty word.
-The cruelest word of all, had.
-Javier had been his firstborn.
-Had been a real sports nut.
-Had been on the track team.
-And had been on the football team.
-And Lockspur had missed it all.
-He wished he had not.
-But he had.
-And nothing could ever change that.
-Even here., where ever here was, could erase the guilt he felt.
+Those two terrible words.
+Had been.
+So cruel; so final.
+Javier had been his firstborn, had been a real sports nut, had been on the track team, and had been on the football team.
+A d worst of all, he had been there for none of it.
+And nothing could change that.
+Even here, where ever here was, even this fever dream could not erase the guilt he felt.
 A salty tear trickled down his sleeping cheek.
-God, why can't you just let me die?
+God, why won't you let me die?

-For some unknown reason, which Lockspur couldn't quite understand, the couch had stretched out by 20 feet and turned to a slick shade of scarlet.
-He hated red.
-God, I miss them.
-He wanted them back.
+God, I miss them, he thought, wanting them back.
 He wanted his old life back.
 But neither God nor the devil makes those kinds of deals.
-No matter what the books say.
-But Lilith said she could.
-She could give them back.
-So, Lockspur had done everything Lilith asked.
-And he would have done worse had she asked.
+No matter what the story books say.
+But Lilith said she could bring them back.
+So, Lockspur had done everything she asked.
+And he would have done worse had she asked for more.
 But mercifully, she hadn't.

-But that wssnt wuite right.
+He knew what he was seeing was not quite right.
+It was a hellscape fever dream.
+But he didn't care.
 Because even an ugly red couch would be an improvement over the bleached out shithole wasteland known as M6-117.
 I wish I was home.
 I wish I was home.
 But wait, he thought, looking around at the now stretched out and distorted room.
 I am home.
 Aren't I?

 The room collapsed into a jumbled-up kaleidoscope of jagged, long repressed memories that blew away on a blast of hot, moist air.
 The sudden gust of air stunk of rancid guts mixed with the acrid stench of bad breath.
 Even in his sleep, he grabbed his stomach and gagged.

-Suddenly, his twisting family was back, fighting to stay in his weary mind.
-His oldest son laughed and said, "Sorry, poppy.
-He gestured playfully at the little girl in Lockspur's lap.
+His absent family was back, fighting to stay in his weary mind.
+His oldest son laughed and said, "Sorry, poppy."
+He gestured at the little girl in Lockspur's lap.
 "Smells like she needs a diaper change."
 Maria and Roberto sat on the opposite end of the couch.
 Miles away now.
 The couch had grown again.
-At least, they're still on the couch.
-They're still here with me.
+At least they're still here with me.
 I haven't lost them.
 Not yet.

 The little girl in his lap jumped up and licked his face like an affectionate dog.
 He grimaced, pulling his slippery, smelly cheek away, thinking her tongue felt like a soggy piece of coarse sandpaper.
 Gross, he thought, as his efforts to avoid her darting, playful tongue went to no avail.
 She was relentless.